alexjeffburke/tellerium/README.md

 });
 ```

-## Execution
+## Options

+Test execution can be customised by provided additonal options.
+While
+the module defaults to headless puppeteer, seeing the output visually
+can be requested by supplying the `--ramble` option.
+Execution of the
-Tests are executed by issuing commands via a selenium webdriver.
+tests via a selenium webdriver is also supported via `--selenium`.

 ## Support